Skip to main content

 • "We can certify after you place the order."
 (No. Cert before PO.)

-Cannabis vape hardware testing for heavy metals — particularly lead — has become non-negotiable.
+At minimum, the hardware should have third-party lab reports covering lead, cadmium, mercury, and arsenic, tested both unfilled and filled with a reference oil and aged.
+Cannabis vape hardware testing for heavy metals, particularly lead, has become non-negotiable.
 California, Massachusetts, and several other states test cannabis vape products at the retail level and reject products that exceed established thresholds.
 The hardware itself, particularly older designs with leaded brass components or low-quality solder, can be a meaningful contributor to total heavy metal exposure.

 Ask: "What heavy metals testing has been done on this hardware, by whom, and can you send me the lab report?"